Erin B. Hart

 Chief Innovation Officer

 Erin believes that communication is a powerful driver for social change.
 She’s worked with foundations, nonprofits, government agencies and more to help them engage their audiences and develop programs that make a difference for people’s health, the environment and social justice.
-At Spitfire Erin directs the firm’s learning work and collaborates with clients including The California Wellness Foundation, Conservation Law Foundation, Gates Foundation and Heising-Simons Foundation.
+At Spitfire Erin directs the firm’s learning work and collaborates with clients including The California Wellness Foundation, Evelyn and Walter Haas, Jr. Fund and Hope and Heal, a pooled fund focused on gun violence prevention.

 Her work in government includes serving as the state of Florida’s environmental education director and developing environmental citizenship campaigns.
 At the Florida Department of Environmental Protection, she developed unique public-private training programs and media partnerships that made science more accessible to the public.
 Her work at the Florida Marine Research Institute and Florida Museum of Natural History connected the state’s future to its natural environment and shared information through media relations and special events.
 Erin’s experience with environmental and health issues includes work in crisis communications.

 Erin has a bachelor’s in journalism from the University of Florida, which recognized her as a 2016 Alumna of Distinction.
 She happily collaborates with the first-ever chair in public interest communications to grow and diversify the field through efforts such as frank and to support research that makes communicators more effective at working toward the greater good.
-She and Kristen Grimm currently co-teach a course in strategies for policy impact at the University of New Hampshire’s Carsey School of Public Policy.
+She and Kristen Grimm currently co-teach a course in strategies for policy impact at the University of New Hampshire’s Carsey School of Public Policy, and Erin leads the University of Oregon’s first social impact communication course.